dpc10ster/RJafrocBook/docs/07-QuickStartDBM-2.md

 ## Introduction
-This vignette illustrates significance testing using the DBMH method.
+This chapter illustrates significance testing using the DBMH method.
 But, instead of the unwieldy output in *QuickStartDBMH.html*, it generates an Excel output file containing the following worksheets:

 * `Summary`
 * `FOMs`